Laotian Civil War: Fall of Vientiane

 The Pathēt Lao army entered the major towns of southern Laos during May, and in early June occupied Luang Phrabāng.
 Panic broke out in Vientiane as most of the business class and many officials, officers and others who had collaborated with the U.S. scrambled to get their families and property across the Mekong to Thailand.
 Recognising that the cause was lost, Vang Pao led thousands of his Hmong fighters and their families into exile – eventually about a third of all the Lao Hmong left the country.
 Pathēt Lao forces took over Vientiane in August 23.

 For a few months the Pathēt Lao appeared to honour their promises of moderation.
 The shell of the coalition government was preserved, there were no arrests or show-trials, and private property was respected.
 Diplomatic relations with the U.S. were maintained, despite an immediate cut-off of all U.S. aid.
 (Other western countries continued to offer aid, and Soviet and eastern European technicians began to arrive to replace the departed Americans.)
 Most Western countries, including the United States, closed their embassies either shortly before or after the establishment of the Laos PDR.

 In September 1975, during an interview, Prime Minister Phouma stated his wish to stay in office until 1976 so he could plan the major steps needed for the long-term reunification process, and to ensure the Pathet Lao did not take away some of the political powers of the monarchy.
 Phouma hoped that the 1976 election will select a new head of state from the majority faction, assumed to be the Pathet Lao, who will create the new nonprovisional government, with the promise of retaining some liberties and potentially be more open diplomatically with non-communist Thailand.

 On 2 December, the day after the Pathet Lao-organized National Conference of People's Representatives voted to immediate abolition of the monarchy (on 1 December), King Savang Vatthana agreed to abdicate and Souvanna Phouma resigned.
 The Lao People's Democratic Republic was proclaimed, with Souphanouvong as President.
 Kaysone Phomvihane emerged from the shadows to become Prime Minister and the real ruler of the country.
 A few royal family members, including a Prince, crossed the Mekong River and evacuated to Thailand a few days before the establishment of the Laos PDR, fearing societal upheaval and persecution.
 With Vientiane secured by the communist Pathet Lao, the Laotian Civil War was officially declared over on December 2, 1975.
-Arguably by extension, the fall of Laos's capital was the technical end of the Second Indochina War, which was the third deadliest armed military conflict of the 20th century, behind World War I as the second and World War II as the first.
+Arguably by extension, the fall of Laos's capital was the technical end of the Second Indochina War.